ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 #### Other insertions

 1. Load the `AppendCollection` document.
-1. Load the `CollectionSlice` document based on its determistic content, using the `slicesCount` from the collection.
+1. Load the most recent `CollectionSlice` document based on its deterministic content, using the `slicesCount` from the collection.
 1. Check the length of the `contents` array of the `CollectionSlice`:

 - If it is lower than the `sliceSize` value of the `AppendCollection`, add the item to the `contents` array.